datreant/datreant/docs/trees.rst

 Synchronizing Trees
 -------------------
-Synchronization of Tree contents can be performed through the :py:meth:`~datreant.core.Tree.sync` method.
+Synchronization of Tree contents can be performed through the :py:meth:`~datreant.Tree.sync` method.
 Synchronization can be performed both locally and remotely, and is done through the rsync command::

     >>> sequoia = dtr.Tree('sequoia')